Raspberry Pi High Quality Camera 12MP: 5 Things to Know Before You Buy

 Fortunately, the driver for the IMX477 is already out, and we’ve also had that on our GitHub.
 Here is a video demonstrating the IMX477 on the Jetson Platform using Arducam IMX477 Camera Modules for the Jetson platform.

 Unable to make the most of Sony IMX477 with HDR and 4K video

 HDR is one of the highlight features for IMX477, it uses DOL-HDR which called “Digital Overlay High Dynamic Range” technology.
 When DOL-HDR mode is enabled the IMX477 can output different exposure frames within an HDR frame cycle.
 For example, in DOL-HDR 2 frames mode the two differently exposed frames are overlapped in the line-by-line pattern, the same line but with different exposure time.
 It allows the backend ISP to merge these two frames into a higher contrast image and make the HDR image looks more like what the human eyes see.

 Unfortunately, the Raspberry Pi VideoCore IV GPU core’s ISP was designed many years ago and there are no big improvements in the past few years, it is sad to find that it doesn’t support HDR feature.
 For the same reason, the H.264 encoder only supports [email protected] which is a little bit outdated compared to the mainstream H.265 [email protected]

+By the way, the Jetson nano and Jetson Xavier NX supports 4k video and 1080p 60fps with the IMX477.
 Looking forward to the new generation Broadcom GPU to support these new features in the near future.

 Use a smaller M12 lens on RPi HQ camera for applications like drones